 Hiking, biking, climbing, skiing, snowboarding, paddleboarding, trail running…sure, these are all terrific ways to explore Colorado’s wild places.
 They’re also terrific ways to wear yourself, and your joints, ragged.
 What if there were an easier way to get out there?
 What if you could catch a ride into the backcountry?

 Thanks to adventure outfitters from Twin Lakes to Cañon City, you can.
-Trains, 4x4s, trams, pontoon boats, rafts, ziplines, and hot air balloons are standing by, waiting for the next passenger to get on board—so leave the trekking poles behind with a little help from these six operators that provide all the moving pieces for your next adventure.
+Trains, 4x4s, trams, pontoon boats, rafts, ziplines, and hot air balloons are standing by.
+Leave the trekking poles behind with a little help from these six operators that provide all the moving pieces for your next adventure.

 You may have looked down into 1,200-foot-deep Royal Gorge from above—but what would it be like to be inside it?
 Find out on the Royal Gorge Route Railroad, whose classic train—which includes refurbished cars like the 1949 Loco 403, an EMD F7 diesel-electric locomotive—follows the Arkansas River on a 1970s rail line toward Leadville’s once-rich silver mines.
 You’ll glide through the canyon and enjoy dramatic views of the inner gorge’s rugged terrain, bighorn sheep, and daring rafters.
 Choose from Coach or Deluxe Class, or purchase a ticket for the Vista Dome, which has comfy booth seating and curving overhead windows.